 One of the uses for 3D streaming is to allow users interacting with the content while it is being downloaded.
 However, devising an ergonomic technique for browsing 3D environments through a 2D interface is difficult.
 Controlling the viewpoint in 3D (6 DOFs) with 2D devices is not only inherently challenging but also strongly task-dependent.
-In their review, (Jankowski and Hachet 2015) distinguish between several types of camera movements: general movements for exploration (e.g., navigation with no explicit target), targeted movements (e.g., searching and/or examining a model in detail), specified trajectory (e.g., a cinematographic camera path).
+In their review, [Jankowski and Hachet, 2015] distinguish between several types of camera movements: general movements for exploration (e.g., navigation with no explicit target), targeted movements (e.g., searching and/or examining a model in detail), specified trajectory (e.g., a cinematographic camera path).
 For each type of movement, specialized 3D interaction techniques can be designed.
 In most cases, rotating, panning, and zooming movements are required, and users are consequently forced to switch back and forth among several navigation modes, leading to interactions that are too complicated overall for a layperson.
 Navigation aids and smart widgets are required and subject to research efforts both in 3D companies (see sketchfab.com, cl3ver.com among others) and in academia, as reported below.

 Translating and rotating the camera can be simply specified by a lookat point.
-This is often known as point-of-interest (POI) movement (or go-to, fly-to interactions) (Mackinlay, Card, and Robertson 1990).
+This is often known as point-of-interest (POI) movement (or go-to, fly-to interactions) [Mackin-lay et al., 1990].
 Given such a point, the camera automatically moves from its current position to a new position that looks at the POI.
 One key issue of these techniques is to correctly orient the camera at destination.
-In Unicam (Zeleznik, Forsberg, and Strauss 1997), the so-called click-to-focus strategy automatically chooses the destination viewpoint depending on 3D orientations around the contact point.
-The more recent Drag'n Go interaction (Moerman, Marchal, and Grisoni 2012) also hits a destination point while offering control on speed and position along the camera path.
+In Unicam [Zeleznik et al., 1997], the so-called click-to-focus strategy automatically chooses the destination viewpoint depending on 3D orientations around the contact point.
+The more recent Drag'n Go interaction [Moerman et al., 2012] also hits a destination point while offering control on speed and position along the camera path.
 This 3D interaction is designed in the screen space (it is typically a mouse-based camera control), where cursor's movements are mapped to camera movements following the same direction as the on-screen optical-flow.

-Figure 12: Screenshot of the drag'n go interface (Moerman, Marchal, and Grisoni 2012) (the percentage widget is for illustration)
+Figure 2.7: Screenshot of the drag'n go interface [Moerman et al., 2012] (the percentage widget is for illustration)

-Some 3D browsers provide a viewpoint menu offering a choice of viewpoints (Todd 2004), (Burtnyk et al. 2006).
+Some 3D browsers provide a viewpoint menu offering a choice of viewpoints [Todd, 2004; Burtnyk et al., 2006].
 Authors of 3D scenes can place several viewpoints (typically for each POI) in order to allow easy navigation for users, who can then easily navigate from viewpoint to viewpoint just by selecting a menu item.
-Such viewpoints can be either static, or dynamically adapted: (Jankowski and Decker 2012) report that users clearly prefer navigating in 3D using a menu with animated viewpoints than with static ones.
+Such viewpoints can be either static, or dynamically adapted: [Jankowski and Decker, 2012] report that users clearly prefer navigating in 3D using a menu with animated viewpoints than with static ones.

-Figure 13: Screenshot of an interface with menu for navigation (Burtnyk, Khan, Fitzmaurice, and Kurtenbach 2006)
+Figure 2.8: Screenshot of an interface with menu for navigation [Burtnyk et al., 2006]

-Early 3D VRML environments (Rezzonico and Thalmann 1996) offer 3D bookmarks with animated transitions between bookmarked views.
+Early 3D VRML environments [Rezzonico and Thalmann, 1996] offer 3D bookmarks with animated transitions between bookmarked views.
 These transitions prevent disorientation since users see how they got there.
 Hyperlinks can also ease rapid movements between distant viewpoints and naturally support non-linear and non-continuous access to 3D content.
-Navigating with 3D hyperlinks is faster due to the instant motion, but can cause disorientation, as shown by the work of (Ruddle et al. 2000).
-(Eno, Gauch, and Thompson 2010) examine explicit landmark links as well as implicit avatar-chosen links in Second Life.
+Navigating with 3D hyperlinks is faster due to the instant motion, but can cause disorientation, as shown by the work of [Ruddle et al., 2000].
+[Eno et al., 2010] examine explicit landmark links as well as implicit avatar-chosen links in Second Life.
 These authors point out that linking is appreciated by users and that easing linking would likely result in a richer user experience.
-(Jankowski and Decker 2012) developed the Dual-Mode

-User Interface (DMUI) that coordinates and links hypertext to 3D graphics in order to access information in a 3D space.
+[Jankowski and Decker, 2012] developed the Dual-Mode User Interface (DMUI) that coordinates and links hypertext to 3D graphics in order to access information in a 3D space.